The Kiss That Stole The World by Gustav Klimt Symbolism

 The dark side of the kiss?

-Gustav Klimt’s The Kiss: 3 Details You Shouldn’t Miss
+Gustav Klimt’s The Kiss: 3 Symbolic Details

 Gustav Klimt’s The Kiss masterpiece filled with hidden meanings and rich symbolism.
 Beyond its golden mosaic of colour and dreamlike patchwork lies a story deeply connected to Klimt’s personal life, the history of his Golden Phase, and a silent letter of love and agony.